tridesclous/tridesclous/doc/step_by_step.rst

 To simplify we will send it to "trash".
 This means that the "peeler" (template matching) will not try to get it.

-Now do "save catalogue".
+Now do "make catalogue for peeler".
 We have 2 clusters in our catalogue.

 Close the window.